MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmvirtualmachine-chassisserialnumber.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt die Seriennummer des Chassis an.
+Gibt die Seriennummer des Gehäuses an.

 ## <a name="error-codes"></a>Fehlercodes